HTTPArchive/almanac.httparchive.org/src/content/en/2022/accessibility.md

 ### ARIA roles

 When an assistive technology encounters an element, the element's role communicates information about how someone might interact with its content.

+For example, <a hreflang="en" href="https://inclusive-components.design/tabbed-interfaces/">Tabbed interfaces</a> are one of the most commonly used UI elements that need various ARIA roles to be defined explicitly to convey the structure of the UI properly.
+A common implementation for an accessible tabbed interface is mentioned in the <a hreflang="en" href="https://www.w3.org/TR/wai-aria-practices-1.1/#tabpanel">WAI-ARIA Authoring Practices Design Patterns</a>.
+When creating a tablist widget, a `tablist` role can be assigned to the container element since there is no native HTML equivalent.

 HTML5 introduced many new native elements which have implicit semantics, including roles.
 For example, the `<nav`> element has an implicit `role="navigation"` and does not need to have this role added explicitly via ARIA.

 {{ figure_markup(
   image="sites-using-role.png",